ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 **Step 2**: **Vineyard implement the interface to provide plamsa-like put/get/delete.** Like Plasma, Vineyard also has client-side and server-side.
 The client slide provides Plasma-compatible APIs which facilitates us to wrap Plasma requests into Vineyard requests.
 We will implement `VineyardClientImpl` in a separate file.
 Both `PlasmaClientImpl` and `VineyardClientImpl` inherit from the `ClientImplIterface`, which allow users to select the desired client(Plasma or Vineyard) at runtime.

 **Step 3:**  **Make the behavior of VineyardClientImpl consistent with PlasmaClientImpl.** Vineyard server also provide simlar function like plasma server, it also has reference count, eviction, and lifecycle management.
 We will try our best to align the behavior of plasma server and vineyard server.
 We will maintain a special code path in vineyard to provide the same functionality as Plasma.
-The elusive feature maybe the spilling, since it is a callback which requires the raylet resources.
-An intuitively solution is to implement a proxy to replace plasmaRunner in vineyard mode, which waits the messages from vineyard server to trigger these callback.
+The elusive point maybe the spilling, since it is a callback which requires the raylet resources and cannot be executed in another process.
+An intuitively solution is to implement a proxy to replace the PlasmaStoreRunner in vineyard mode, which waits the messages from vineyard server to trigger these callback.

 **Step 4 :  python/cpp/jave wrappers. ** Handle the python/cpp/jave wrappers. provide demos, examples, and docs.